 It would be naïve to think 2021 will not pose its own unique leadership challenges due to COVID-19; we aren't quite past the pandemic yet.
 However, at the time of this writing, three vaccines are actively in production and being globally distributed.
 Upwards of 25 million Americans have been vaccinated, and that number will exponentially increase with time.
-Soldiers are actively be-
+Soldiers are actively being vaccinated, infection rates are dropping, and society is slowly beginning to return to normal.
+Needless to say, the future is looking promising.

-COVID-19 will quickly become a thing of the past.
+COVID-19 will guickly become a thing of the past.
 As it thankfully does so, it is important to reflect on the lessons learned through leading Army aviation units during the pandemic.
 While not an exact parallel, the requirements for dispersion, challenges to communication, uncertainty, and inherent friction during COVID-19 reflect certain aspects of the conditions we will encounter during Large-Scale Combat Operations.
 As stated by Chairman of the Joint Chiefs of Staff, General Mark Milley (2017), "We are going to have to empower [and] decentralize leadership to make decisions and achieve battlefield effects in a widely dispersed environment where subordinate leaders, junior leaders ... may not be able to communicate to their higher headquarters, even if they wanted to" (Lopez, 2017).

 In reflecting on the pandemic, we find few groundbreaking leadership lessons.
 Instead, we have seen the pandemic serving as a catalyst to refocus our units on basic leadership principles and practices.
 COV-ID-19 has forced us to slow down and given us the opportunity to reflect on leadership, refocus on doctrine, and improve weaknesses in our systems and processes.
-With the right perspective, we can view this period not so much a break from the normal as a shift to a new normal, leaving ourselves and our units better prepared for future uncertainty.
+With the right perspective, we can view this period not so much a break from the normal as a shift to a new normal, leaving ourselves and our units better prepared for future uncertainty. $\forall r$